 Are there any limitations?

-- Send Time Optimization can currently only be enabled for ad hoc email campaigns and for batch email nodes in Automation Center programs that do not start with a transactional entry node.
+- Send Time Optimization can currently only be enabled for batch email campaigns and for batch email nodes in Automation Center programs that do not start with a transactional entry node.

 - Currently, the option Do not send to duplicate email addresses, which you can select in the Email Settings step when creating your campaign, does not apply to STO campaigns.